-While are there certain grant opportunities with the State Historic Preservation Office (SHPO) and Main Street Iowa, the majority of financial incentives available to property owners consist of tax-related incentives such as tax freezes and credits.
-You may find more information under the Financial Incentives menu.
+While there are certain grant opportunities with the State Historic Preservation Office (SHPO) and Main Street Iowa, the majority of financial incentives available to property owners consist of tax-related incentives such as tax freezes and credits.

 As the downtown is listed on the National Register of Historic Places, Main Street supports the Secretary of Interior’s Standards for Rehabilitation.
 You may find these standards on the National Park Service website.
 This site is a great tool for those interested in learning more about the difference between preservation, restoration and rehabilitation as well.